 The Benefit to cost ratio until 2028 is the sum of present value of benefit for each month from January 2022 through December 2027 divided by the sum of the pPresent value of cost for each month from January 2022 through December 2027.

-(1) Each urban retail water supplier’s real water loss standard shall be the sum of annual reported leakage plus annual background leakage plus unreported leakage over 2027, .
+Each urban retail water supplier’s real water loss standard shall be as follows:

-(2) If the present value of net benefit over 30 years is negative, the real water loss standard is increased to the point at which the present value of the net benefit is positive, if possible.
+(1) If the present value of net benefit over 30 years is negative, the real water loss standard is increased to the point at which the present value of the net benefit is positive, if possible.
 If a non-negative net benefit is not possible, the real water loss standard is equal to the average baseline real loss.

-(3) If the present value of net benefit over 30 years is zero or positive, the real water loss standard is equal to the sum of annual background leakage plus annual reported leakage plus unreported leakage over 2027.
+(2) If the present value of net benefit over 30 years is zero or positive, the real water loss standard is equal to the sum of annual background leakage plus annual reported leakage plus unreported leakage for 2027.

 For purposes of subdivision (a) of this section, each input value, except real discount rate, average annual rise in price of water, and effective timeline for lifecycle benefit-cost analysis, shall be either the default value identified in section 980, or the supplier’s own value if adequately supported by documentation submitted to the board.
 Average annual rise in price of water shall be either the default value identified in section 980 or the supplier’s own value if the requirements in section 984 subdivision (b) are met.
 If the board concludes that any specific value used by a supplier is not adequately supported by documentation, the board shall promptly communicate that deficiency to the supplier with a timeline within which to cure the deficiency.

-(1) Suppliers may apply for a standard of 16 gallons per connection per day if the supplier has an average baseline real loss of 16 gallons per connection per day or less andThe real water loss standard for an urban retail water supplier whose average baseline real loss is 16 gallons per connection per day or less, or, for an urban retail water supplier that reports real loss in gallons per mile per day in the annual audit, 1,184 gallons per mile per day or less, is not less than 16 gallons per connection per day, or, for an urban retail water supplier that reports real loss in gallons per mile per day in the annual audit, 1,184 gallons per mile per day, assessed on a three-year average basis every three years beginning 2028, if the supplier also meets the following criteria for its annual audits:
+(1) Suppliers may apply for a real water loss standard of 16 gallons per connection per day if the supplier has an average baseline real loss of 16 gallons per connection per day or less andThe real water loss standard for an urban retail water supplier whose average baseline real loss is 16 gallons per connection per day or less, or, for an urban retail water supplier that reports real loss in gallons per mile per day in the annual audit, 1,184 gallons per mile per day or less, is not less than 16 gallons per connection per day, or, for an urban retail water supplier that reports real loss in gallons per mile per day in the annual audit, 1,184 gallons per mile per day, assessed on a three-year average basis every three years beginning 2028, if the supplier also meets the following criteria for its annual audits:

 The supplier does not show a year-to-year variability higher than 10 gallons per connection per day for suppliers reporting in gallons per connection per day or 740 gallons per mile per day for suppliers reporting in gallons per mile per day for real loss on any annual audit for the years used to calculate the average real loss pursuant to paragraph (3) of this subdivision 2017, 2018, 2019, and 2020.